Risto-Stevcev/bs-dependency-graph/README.md

 # bs-dependency-graph

-Generates a dependency graph for a bucklescript project
+Generates the module dependency graph for a bucklescript project

 ## Usage